OWASP/OpenCRE/index.md

 ---

+The Integration Standards project has a goal of creating a repository that sets up a unified ID that is built on top of requirements, which makes it very descriptive for developers and application security experts to implement in their work.
+It will contain mappings between requirements, testing measures, how they can be done, and other frameworks (such as ENISA, CWE, CAPEC, etc.).

 ## Motivation

 The needs and desires of application security engineers are blooming day by day.
 In response to their needs, plenty of projects are surfacing.
 Each of these projects fulfill a given need in the SDLC flow (_e.g._ threat modeling, security tests, etc.).